 Cable Technician: Job Duties & Requirements

-Cable Technicians are responsible for installing, maintaining, and repairing residential cable television and Internet services.
+Cable technicians are responsible for installing, maintaining, and repairing residential cable television and Internet services.
 They can service feeder lines that provide cable access to several homes or they can work with drop lines that only allow access for one home.
-Advanced Cable Technicians often work on the trunk line, which is the main line for an entire service area.
-Job duties for Cable Technician's include inspecting cable lines, laying ground cable, repairing poles and towers and driving work vehicles to jobs.
+Advanced cable technicians often work on the trunk line, which is the main line for an entire service area.
+Job duties for cable technicians include inspecting cable lines, laying ground cable, repairing poles and towers and driving work vehicles to jobs.

 Become a Cable Technician

 Most cable service providers will provide training to new employees who have a high school diploma, but some job seekers enroll in training programs offered by technical schools and community colleges.
 Programs can last up to five years depending on the depth and breadth of the material, and the programs cover subjects like basic electrical engineering, telecommunications, physics, and mechanical engineering.

 The completion of apprenticeship programs is common for this field, according to the U.S. Bureau of Labor Statistics (BLS).
-Additionally, Cable Technicians can earn voluntary certifications through associations like the Fiber Optics Association.
+Additionally, cable technicians can earn voluntary certifications through associations like the Fiber Optics Association.

-Cable Technicians need to have a high level of manual dexterity and need to have a strong background in math and science.
+Cable technicians need to have a high level of manual dexterity and need to have a strong background in math and science.
 They also need to be good communicators and should be able to solve problems independently.

-Economic and Career Outlook for Cable Technology
+Economic and Career Outlook

 Related to Cable Technician: Job Duties & Requirements